SpaceXpanse/SpeXQL/README.md

 #### Privacy data

 If you are a developper of password management tools just like [1Password](https://1password.com/) or [LastPass](https://www.lastpass.com/).
-You can use CQL as the database to take benefits:
+You can use XQL as the database to take benefits:

 1. Serverless: no need to deploy a server to store your user's password for sync which is the hot potato.
-2. Security: CQL handles all the encryption work.
+2. Security: XQL handles all the encryption work.
 Decentralized data storage gives more confidence to your users.
-3. Regulation: CQL naturally comply with [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation).
+3. Regulation: XQL naturally comply with [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation).

 #### IoT storage

-CQL miners are deployed globally, IoT node can write to nearest CQL miner directly.
+XQL miners are deployed globally, IoT node can write to nearest XQL miner directly.

 1. Cheaper: Without passing all the traffic through a gateway, you can save a large bandwidth fee.
-And, CQL is a shared economic database which makes storage cheaper.
+And, XQL is a shared economic database which makes storage cheaper.
-2. Faster: CQL consensus protocol is designed for Internet where network latency is unavoidable.
+2. Faster: XQL consensus protocol is designed for Internet where network latency is unavoidable.

 #### Open data service

 For example, you are the most detailed Bitcoin OHLC data maintainer.
 You can directly expose an online SQL interface to your customers to meet a wide range of query needs.

-1. CQL can limit specific SQL query statements to meet the needs while also balancing data security;
+1. XQL can limit specific SQL query statements to meet the needs while also balancing data security;
-2. CQL can record SQL query records on the blockchain, which is very convenient for customers to check their bills for long-tail customers and billing, like [this](https://explorer.dbhub.org/dbs/7a51191ae06afa22595b3904dc558d41057a279393b22650a95a3fc610e1e2df/requests/f466f7bf89d4dd1ece7849ef3cbe5c619c2e6e793c65b31966dbe4c7db0bb072)
+2. XQL can record SQL query records on the blockchain, which is very convenient for customers to check their bills for long-tail customers and billing, like [this](https://explorer.dbhub.org/dbs/7a51191ae06afa22595b3904dc558d41057a279393b22650a95a3fc610e1e2df/requests/f466f7bf89d4dd1ece7849ef3cbe5c619c2e6e793c65b31966dbe4c7db0bb072)
 3. For customers with high performance requirements, Slave nodes can be deployed at the customer to meet the needs of customers with low latency queries while enabling almost real-time data updates.

 #### Secure storage

-Thanks to the CQL data history is immutable, CQL can be used as a storage for sensitive operational logs to prevent hacking and erasure access logs.
+Thanks to the XQL data history is immutable, XQL can be used as a storage for sensitive operational logs to prevent hacking and erasure access logs.

 ### ĐApp

 Storing data on Bitcoin or Ethereum is quite expensive ($4305 / MB on Ethereum 2018-05-15).
 Programming is very complicated due to the lack of support for structured data storage.
-CQL gives you a low-cost structured SQL database and also provides more room for ĐApp to exchange data with real-world.
+XQL gives you a low-cost structured SQL database and also provides more room for ĐApp to exchange data with real-world.

 </p>
 </details>